APIs & Integration Strategy

 • API Gateways

-• Incipient usage of Mesh Architecture
+• Incipient usage of Service Mesh Architecture

-And the main integration technologies used are:
+The primary integration technologies used are:

 • RESTful APIs (exposition to front-end or even communication between microservices)